Fairfax seeks to dismiss 400 convictions in cases brought by one officer

 Fairfax police said they began investigating Freitag after receiving a tip about him in July 2019.
 The police department took him off the streets.
-Freitag, now 25, resigned in May 2020 after the FBI had joined Fairfax in a criminal investigation of him.
+Freitag, now 25, resigned in May 2020 after the FBI had joined Fairfax County in a criminal investigation of him.
 But even after The Washington Post first reported the allegations against Freitag in June 2020, he was hired by the Brevard County Sheriff’s Office in Florida in August 2020.
 The Fairfax human relations department reported to Brevard that the former officer had never been “subject to disciplinary action” and “there are no disciplinary records in his file.”

 Freitag was fired by the Brevard County sheriff on April 1 after The Post inquired about his status there.
 Brevard Sheriff Wayne Ivey then sent a scathing two-page letter to interim Fairfax police chief David M. Rohrer accusing Fairfax of providing “misleading representations to our legitimate efforts to investigate” Freitag.
 Ivey said it was “outrageous that an individual such as Mr. Freitag, with a history of alleged misconduct at the Fairfax County Police Department, had become a member of our agency and placed in a position that may have negatively impacted our citizens due to your agency’s misrepresentations.”

 Fairfax County’s human relations department provided Freitag with a letter soon after his resignation which said, “You resigned from the position in good standing, your employment was entirely favorable and you are eligible for re-hire,” and Freitag in turn submitted that to Brevard County, documents released by Brevard show.
+Fairfax police said that letter led Brevard to query the human relations department instead of the police department.
 Brevard is now investigating the cases Freitag made during his seven months there, sheriff’s office spokesman Tod Goodyear said.

 Fairfax prosecutors said Freitag had been involved in 932 total cases during his three years as an officer, mostly traffic and misdemeanors, resulting in about 400 convictions.
 Seven were felonies, prosecution spokesman Ben Shnider said.
 Prosecutors have dismissed at least 21 cases which were pending, including a case where a man was charged with felony assault on Freitag, but the former D.C. firefighter Elon Wilson is the only defendant currently incarcerated.
 Wilson’s case would be the first conviction to be vacated as a result of Freitag’s actions.